Preview: Condors vs Canucks, 7 p.m.

 FLIPPING THE SCRIPT

-After going 1-7 against the Canucks a season ago, the Condors can win the season series with a victory tonight.
-Earlier in January, the Condors scored nine goals on the way to back-to-back wins.
+After going 1-7 against the Canucks a season ago, the Condors can sweep the season series with a victory tonight.

 POWERING UP

-Bakersfield has scored a power-play goals in back-to-back games and is third overall on the man advantage at 24.1%.
+Bakersfield has scored power-play goals in three straight games, including two last night and is third overall on the man advantage at 24.5%.

 UNGAR STRIKE